Who is an Exercise Physiologist?

 Exercise Science based Interventions

 Our Exercise Physiologists use fundamental principles of exercise physiology to minimize the risk of chronic diseases associated with physical inactivity and to treat those already afflicted.
 The scope of practice ranges from apparently healthy individuals with no known medical problems to patients with documented cardiovascular, pulmonary, metabolic, rheumatoid, orthopedic, and/or neuromuscular diseases and conditions.
 We also specialise in Enhanced Primary Care Plans and Diabetes Programs induced by Medicare Australia, Workers Compensation Programs approved by WorkCover, Third Party (CTP) and Private Health environments.

-Our Exercise Physiologists delivering the exercise and lifestyle programs have full membership and hold applicable accreditation with the Australian Association for Exercise and Sport Science (AAESS) and therefore posses core skills and competencies outlined in their code of conduct.
+Our Exercise Physiologists delivering the exercise and lifestyle programs have full membership and hold applicable accreditation with the Exercise and Sports Science Australia (ESSA) and therefore posses core skills and competencies outlined in their code of conduct.
 As a result, we attained recognised status and became registered providers with Medicare Australia, Department of Veterans Affairs, WorkCover NSW and many Insurance and Third Party (CTP) Rehabilitation Providers.

 Our Exercise Physiology services offered are mainly carried out in our Head Centre but are also offered in community (including home visits), corporate, commercial, university fitness and wellness centers, nursing homes, and senior citizen centers.

 The Enhanced Primary Care (EPC) program was introduced to provide more preventive care for older Australians and improve coordination of care for people with chronic conditions and complex care needs.